-Do you know anyone dumped too much money into a speculative stock at the peak?
-Or someone who panic sold their investments during the 2008 or COVID crash?
+Do you know anyone who dumped too much money into a speculative stock at the peak?
+Or someone who panic sold investments during the 2008 or COVID crash?

-These actions are a symptom of excessive risk-taking that can ruin your ability to grow wealth.
+These actions are symptoms of excessive risk-taking that can ruin your ability to grow wealth.

 This is why it pays to understand risk and your unique risk tolerance.
 It will set you up to build sustainable wealth.

 My aim is to have you walk away from this post with a firm grasp of investment risk.

 It is often defined as the short-term volatility of an investment, the intensity of the ups and downs of an investment’s price.
 We will stick with this definition for now.

 Another way to look at this is that risk is a measure of how “choppy” the investment is over time.
 The price of a risky investment will swing more wildly, and be more “choppy” than the price of a low-risk investment.

 This graph compares the price of two investments from Sept 2019 to Dec 2021.
 This period includes the COVID crash.

 The blue line shows the % change in a stock fund since September 2019, and the purple line represents % change a bond fund since September 2019.

 This graph teaches us a few good lessons about volatility: